bahlo/arne.me/content/articles/app-defaults.md

 location: "Frankfurt, Germany"
 ---

-In episode 097 of the [Hemispheric Views](https://hemisphericviews.com/) podcast, the hosts talk about their app defaults, which has inspired some people to share their own[^1].
+In episode 097 of the [Hemispheric Views](https://hemisphericviews.com/) podcast, the hosts discuss their app defaults, which has inspired some people to share their own[^1].

 <!-- more -->